Chaly MAH Chee Kheong

 GAN Chee Yen

-Mr Gan was Co-Chief Investment Officer, Senior Managing Director, Special Projects and Head of China Market at Temasek International.
-He joined Temasek in May 2003 as Chief Financial Officer and has since served in various investments roles as a member of the senior management team in Temasek.
-The investment clusters he has led included the Financial Industry portfolio and the Transportation and Logistics portfolio, before he took on the role of co-Chief Investment Officer of Temasek where he anchored several successful investments.
+Mr Gan was previously the CEO of Fullerton Financial Holdings Pte Ltd (‘FFH’) and member of its Board.
+He was Chair or Board Member of several of FFH’s overseas portfolio companies, including serving as Board Commissioner of Bank Danamon Indonesia from 2003 to 2019.
+Prior to FFH, he was Co-Chief Investment Officer, Senior Managing Director, Special Projects and Head of China Market at Temasek International.
+He joined Temasek in May 2003 as Chief Financial Officer and served in various investments roles as a member of the senior management team.
+The investment clusters he led included the Financial Industry portfolio and the Transportation and Logistics portfolio, before he took on the role of Co-Chief Investment Officer where he anchored several successful investments.

 Prof Yaacob IBRAHIM

 Prof. Yaacob IBRAHIM joined the Group in 2019 and is presently a Professor of Engineering at the Singapore Institute of Technology (SIT) and an Advisor to the President of SIT.

 Prior to his current position, Prof. Yaacob served in the Singapore Cabinet as a Minister in the Ministries of Communications and Information (2011 – 2018), Environment and Water Resources (2004 – 2011) and Community Development and Sports (2002 – 2004).
 Throughout his 16 years as a Minister, Prof. Yaacob was also Minister-in-charge of Muslim Affairs.
 He started his political career as a Member of Parliament (MP) in Jalan Besar GRC in January 1997, and held several political appointments before becoming a Minister in 2002.